 Estate Planning Process

-During our free initial consultation the estate planning attorneys at Byrd & Barnhill will need to gather some information in order to present you with your estate planning options.
+During our initial consultation the estate planning attorneys at Byrd & Barnhill will need to gather some information in order to present you with your estate planning options.
 Some of the basic information that we will need before preparing a will or other estate planning documents includes the following:

 - The names, addresses, and dates of birth for client, spouse, family members, and others who will be beneficiaries;